JavierParada/starter-academic2/content/project/internal-project syria/index.md

 ---
 title: Land Use Change induced by Conflict and Displacement along the Syria-Turkey border
-summary: Assess the impact of conflict (Syrian Civil War) on land use
+summary: Assess the impact of Syrian Civil War on land use
 tags:
 - Land Use Change
 date: "2020-11-04T00:00:00Z"